-• There are countless examples of choices we must make each day that affect our safety.
-Each of these situations is a chance for you to make an important choice.

-• You can choose to risk your life and health on the random spin of the cylinder, or you can decide that your life, your hopes and your dreams are too important to leave to chance.

-• Make good choices when it comes to your personal safety and realize that when you follow safe work practices and procedures, everyone wins-you, the company and your loved ones.
+- There are countless examples of choices we must make each day that affect our safety.
+Each of these situations is a chance for you to make an important choice. - You can decide that your life, your hopes and your dreams are too important to leave to chance. - Make good choices when it comes to your personal safety and realize that when you follow safe work practices and procedures, everyone wins-you, the company and your loved ones.